zwave-js/node-zwave-js/docs/api/driver.md

 Waits until an unsolicited command is received which matches the given predicate or a timeout has elapsed.
 Resolves the received command.
 This method takes two arguments:

 -   `predicate` - A predicate function that will be called for every received command.
-If the function returns true, the returned promise will be resolved with the command.
+If the function returns `true`, the returned promise will be resolved with the command.
 -   `timeout` - The timeout in milliseconds after which the returned promise will be rejected if no matching command has been received.

 ### `saveNetworkToCache`